mrmitsenf/3rdparty-bios-uefi-modding-tools/README.md

 # UEFI/BIOS modding utilities collection

-This repository is a static mirror to various UEFI/BIOS firmware modding utilities to view, extract and edit.
+This repository is a repository to various UEFI/BIOS firmware modding utilities to view, extract and edit.

+You can view it as an archive, a static mirror, unofficial of course.

 ## Disclaimer